sawzedong/2022-STEAM-Intake-Scavenger-Hunt/README.md

 jQuery is used for any front-end javascript involved (such as the changing link as text input changes)

 As replit's are public to all, the answers and route links are placed in a .env file and queried using `os.environ['KEY_NAME']`.
 Do ensure to run `import os` at the start of the file.
+**IMPORTANT: env.json is only present to show what the hidden keys and texts used in the 2022 Intake exercise were.
+Do NOT upload the answers as a file that is visible. (if using replit, there is an inbuilt secrets function).**

 Although mostly unnecessary, an additional layer of answer protection is added by hash comparison instead of storing plaintext, using `hashlib.sha3_256('YOUR TEXT').hexdigest()`.
 Again, run `import hashlib` at the start of the code.

 As [replit.com](replit.com) timeout and go down after about an hour of inactivity, to prevent issues with re-syncing and having to keep pressing 'run', [https://uptimerobot.com/](https://uptimerobot.com/) is used to constant ping the website every 5 minutes or so to keep it running.
 (Thanks to 2020 - 2021 EXCO for suggesting during the Discord Bot lessons)
+*Note: this bot has been discontinued as the website is no longer used since 8 April 2022.*

 ## Help
 [https://flask.palletsprojects.com/en/2.0.x/](https://flask.palletsprojects.com/en/2.0.x/)